 The Controller shall continue advertising until this advertising set is disabled by the Host issuing an LE_Set_Extended_Advertising_Enable command with the Enable parameter set to 0x00 (Advertising is disabled), a connection is created, or the duration specified in the Duration parameter expires.

 The Duration parameter indicates the duration for which advertising is enabled.
+Duration begins after the Controller receives the LE_Set_Extended_Advertising command.
+The Controller should not start an extended advertising event that it cannot complete within the duration.
+If the LE_Set_Extended_Advertising_Enable command is sent while the advertising set is enabled, the timer used for the duration is reset.

 If the advertising is high duty cycle connectable directed advertising, then the Duration parameter shall be less than or equal to 1.28 seconds and shall not be equal to 0.
-If the LE_Set_Extended_Advertising_Enable command is sent while the advertising set is enabled, the timer used for the duration is reset.

 Disabling the advertising identified by the Advertising_Handle parameter does not disable any periodic advertising associated with the Advertising_Handle parameter.